 LUWIZ

-Google AI Overviews: How to Optimize Your Site in 2026
+AI Overviews: How to Optimize Your Site to Be Cited by Google in 2026

-Google AI Overviews: How to Optimize Your Site in 2026
+AI Overviews: How to Optimize Your Site to Be Cited by Google in 2026

-Appearing in a Google AI Overview isn't something you can decree, it's something you build.
-Google now generates a synthetic answer at the top of the SERP via Gemini, citing a handful of sources as cards.
+Showing up in a Google AI Overview can't be decreed, it has to be built.
+Google now generates a synthetic answer at the top of the SERP via Gemini, citing a handful of sources as clickable cards.
 More than half of all queries trigger this block.
-To show up there, three levers matter: ranking well organically, structuring your pages into citable question-answer pairs, and covering the sub-questions Google generates by breaking the query apart.
-Organic ranking carries a lot of weight, but the citation-selection algorithm is not identical to ranking: 47% of cited sources come from positions 5 to 10.
-Factual, structured, fresh content therefore has a real window, even without position zero.
-Here's how to position your site to be cited, measure your presence, and turn zero-click traffic into a usable brand signal.
+To appear in it, three levers matter: keep ranking well organically, structure your pages as citable question-answer pairs, and cover the sub-questions Google generates when it breaks down the query (the query fan-out).
+Organic ranking carries real weight, but the citation-selection algorithm is not identical to ranking: 47% of cited sources come from positions 5 to 10.
+Factual, structured, fresh content therefore has a genuine window, even without position zero.
+This article details how to position your site to be cited, measure your presence, and turn zero-click traffic into an exploitable brand signal.

-Previously called SGE (Search Generative Experience) during its testing phase, the format is now broadly deployed and triggered on more than half of all Google queries.
-It occupies the most visible space on the SERP, pushing traditional organic results further down.
+Formerly called SGE (Search Generative Experience) during its testing phase, the format is now widely deployed and triggered on more than half of all Google queries.
+It occupies the most visible space on the SERP, pushing traditional organic results further down the screen.

-For the user, the AI Overview answers the question directly without their having to click.
+For the user, the AI Overview answers the question directly without requiring a click.
 For you, it's a new placement to win: being cited in this block means occupying the most strategic position on the page, ahead of the classic number-one result.

 Its place in the journey is key.
 The AI Overview appears mostly on informational queries, upstream of the decision: definitions, comparisons, "how to," "what is."
 That's exactly where early-funnel brand visibility plays out.
 Purely transactional queries trigger it less often, which leaves your conversion pages more exposed to the direct click.